aruna-rov/Aruna/docs/arcomm.md

 ## Application layer

-Below describes the functions that must be accessible from any application using ARCOM.
+Below describes the functions that must be accessible from any application using ARCOMM.

-* Start/stop ARCOM on stopping ARCOM all the queue's and buffers must be cleared.
+* Start/stop ARCOMM on stopping ARCOMM all the queue's and buffers must be cleared.
-* get status of ARCOM (running, stopped, error)
+* get status of ARCOMM (running, stopped, error)
 * Get the name of de ComDriver (hardware layer)
 * register channel
 * deregister channel